Creating and Running Symfony Projects

 Conclusion

-By following this guide, you have successfully created, configured, and run a basic Symfony project on macOS using ServBay.
-ServBay provides all the core components required for Symfony development (PHP, Composer, web server, database, cache) and streamlines environment setup so you can focus on app development.
-You can now build upon this foundation to further explore Symfony’s features and make use of ServBay’s additional packages and services.
+By following this guide, you’ve successfully created, configured, and run a basic Symfony project on macOS using ServBay.
+ServBay provides all the essential components for Symfony development (PHP, Composer, web server, database, cache), simplifying the setup process so you can focus quickly on building applications.
+You can expand this foundation by exploring more of Symfony’s features and leveraging ServBay’s suite of additional packages and services.